Most Expensive Retirement Communities in America: What $1M+ Really Gets You in 2026

 What makes a retirement community cost $1M+

-Choosing a retirement community means deciding what you're willing to pay for.
-You can find basic senior housing anywhere.
-But some communities offer something different: excellent care, personalized service, an active social calendar, and surroundings designed for comfort.
+Choosing a retirement community really comes down to deciding what you're willing to pay for.
+Basic senior housing you can find just about anywhere.
+But some communities offer something else entirely: strong care, personal service, a full social calendar, and surroundings built for comfort.

 High-end retirement communities charge premium prices because they're genuinely different.
-They provide a complete lifestyle—not just housing plus services tacked on, but an integrated experience.
+They provide a complete, integrated lifestyle rather than basic housing with services tacked on.

 Luxury amenities and services